Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzExpressRouteConnection.md

 The above will create a resource group, Virtual WAN, Virtual Network, Virtual Hub and a ExpressRouteSite in West US in "testRG" resource group in Azure.
 A ExpressRoute gateway will be created thereafter in the Virtual Hub with 2 scale units.

-Once the gateway has been created, it is connected to the on premise ExpressRoute circuit peering using the New-AzureRmExpressRouteConnection command.
+Once the gateway has been created, it is connected to the on premise ExpressRoute circuit peering using the New-AzExpressRouteConnection command.

-The connection is then updated to have a different RoutingWeight by using the Set-AzureRmExpressRouteConnection command.
+The connection is then updated to have a different RoutingWeight by using the Set-AzExpressRouteConnection command.

 ## PARAMETERS